holadepo/docs/astro/data-lineage.md

 :::info

 By default, when you access the **Lineage** page from the left menu, the last lineage graph you viewed is displayed.
 If you go directly to the **Lineage** page without viewing a lineage graph, no lineage graph data is displayed.
-If this happens, access a job run using the search bar or use the **Explore** page to populate the **Lineage** page with data.
+If this happens, you can access a job run using the search bar or use the **Explore** page to populate the **Lineage** page with data.

 :::